Artesians/TCL/mechanics/combat/tech/plunge-tech.md

 It's possible to use hitbox collision off of enemies to push yourself higher which allows average and tall height characters to perform a plunge attack.

+# Switch Plunge

+Depending on your ping, it is possible to gain height by jumping right before a character switch occurs, allowing the entering character to jump again and plunge.

+## Media

+{% embed url="https://imgur.com/AxrVICa" caption="Consecutive Switch Plunge demonstration" %}

 ## Evidence Vault: